TUVIMEN/tube8-scraper/README.md

 # tube8-scraper

-A bash script for archiving tube8 videos and playlists metadata in json.
+A bash script for archiving tube8 videos, channels and pornstars metadata in json.

 ## Requirements